sobotka/AgX-S2O3/README.md

 Generally speaking, the nature of the structure of some random curve is completely inconsequential in terms of an *affecting* force.
 Because the techniques included herein are entirely *effective*, we can expect no such correspondence beyond broad and hand wavy things.
+Changing the R stimuli level is not changing the "hue" or "lightness" or "colourfulness"; the "nesses" are cognitive computations that emerge from *stimuli relations*, not the discrete samples.

 ***The stimuli (RGB wattage values) are disconnected from colour cognition in the way folks believe.***